College of Business and Technology

 MAJOR/MINOR REQUIRED COURSES

-All Business majors are required to take MNGT-393, as the capstone course.
-To enroll in MNGT-393, you must be in your final semester before graduation, have completed all business Core courses (some exceptions apply), have applied for graduation, have met all university graduation requirements, and have earned a 2.50 GPA in your major courses and a 2.50 Cumulative GPA.
+All Business majors are required to take MNGT-393 (the capstone course) in their final semester before graduation, requiring completing all business Core courses (some exceptions apply), having applied for graduation, having met all university graduation requirements, and having earned a 2.50 GPA in your major courses and a 2.50 Cumulative GPA.

 BUSINESS ELECTIVES